BBN-E/tac-kbp-eal/README.md

 See `EnglishAndChineseHeadRules` under BBN's common core code open source releases for English and Chinese citations.

+These relaxations are produced by running the CoreNLP pipeline with options documented in `CoreNLPXMLLoader`, prefer that as canonical source.
+For convenience, the last used options are:
+`-annotators tokenize,cleanxml,ssplit,parse -tokenize.options invertible  -outputFormat xml`.
+This output is fed into the scoring pipeline in a file with newline separated file of "docid\t/path/to/corenlp/doc".

 ### Scoring document-level event frames

 The LDC will prepare a collection of **queries** for the corpus-level evaluation.
 Each query